omgnetwork/elixir-omg/docs/api_specs/includes/informational_api_specs.md

 }
 ```

-Gets a block with the given id
+Gets all blocks (with a limit on the number of blocks to return).

 ### HTTP Request